Donate to support research

 The Quake Centre

 The UC Quake Centre has been a major initiative of the UC Foundation in 2012 and 2013 in support of the College of Engineering.
-UCQC will become the national hub to work with industry on joint venture earthquake engineering research project and will build on Aotearoa New Zealand’s established reputation for excellence and innovation in earthquake engineering.
+UCQC will become the national hub to work with industry on joint venture earthquake engineering research projects and will build on Aotearoa New Zealand’s established reputation for excellence and innovation in earthquake engineering.

 The Centre will be the catalyst for a number of national and international industry and academic research and development partnerships relating to urban seismic risk.
 There are several options for corporate and individual support, depending on the level of engagement with the Centre.